The Wellness Core Dog Food Review: Tested & Evaluated 2023

 Wellness is a US-based pet food brand that has been around for a while and is easily available at pet stores in Australia.
 Their “CORE” line was conceived as their premium offering, and as of the writing, the line includes regular and grain-free kibble and wet food.

-We have reviewed the original grain-free kibble formula, although all other dry options from the brand have a similar composition.
+Our team of independent experts have reviewed the original grain-free kibble formula, although all other dry options from the brand have a similar composition.
 Here’s what you should know about it!

 On the other hand, this brand also offers wet toppers to either pair with their own kibble or spice up other kinds of food.
-Their “shreds” and pâté options seem to be tasty, and most dogs that have tried it really like it.
+Their “shreds” and pâté options seem to be tasty, and most of our dogs that have tried it really like it.
 As we’ve said before, adding toppers to your dog’s food is an easy way to increase palatability, and this brand seems to do its job.

 Finally, some owners liked the low smell of the kibble.
 Of course, if you’re properly storing it, kibble shouldn’t stink up your kitchen nor smell rancid.
 But it’s always nice to serve food that isn’t too strong for our senses.

-We’re giving Wellness Core 5 out of 5 in this category.
+We agreed to give Wellness Core 5 out of 5 in this category.

 Overall, Wellness Core has one of the best ingredients lists we’ve seen in a while.
 For starters, the first three ingredients are animal meat, and the rest of the food is mainly comprised of ground potatoes, peas, and lentils.